 But if you compile a C++ source file, some machine instructions are generated.
 These machine instructions are only from a allowed set of instructions that CPU supports.
 That means the Object Oriented concept is implemented using the machine instructions.

 This article tries to explain how C++ code gets translated into low level instructions.
-In this article, instead of using the low level machine instructions (or assembly language), we will use C language code snippet to see how a C++ code is translated into low level.
+In this article, instead of using the low level machine instructions (or assembly language), we will use C language code snippets to see how a C++ code is translated into low level.
 This is done because the C is very easy to understand and understanding how a C code is translated into machine instructions is pretty straight forward.

 Who should read this?